Generic Name: diphtheria, haemophilus B, pertussis, polio, tetanus vaccine (dif THEER ee a, hem OFF il us, per TUS is, POE lee oh, TET a nus)

 What is diphtheria, haemophilus B, pertussis, polio, tetanus (DTaP-IVP/Hib) vaccine?

-Diphtheria, haemophilus influenza type B, pertussis, polio, and tetanus are serious diseases caused by bacteria or virus.
+Diphtheria, haemophilus influenzae type B, pertussis, polio, and tetanus are serious diseases caused by bacteria or virus.

 Diphtheria causes a thick coating in the nose, throat, and airways.
 It can lead to breathing problems, paralysis, heart failure, or death.